Fairness Concepts for Indivisible Items with Externalities: Two Agents

-Create an allocation $\tilde{\pi}$ between agents $1$ and $2$ as follows.
+Create an allocation $\tilde{\pi}$ as follows.
 We iteratively allocate each item in decreasing order of $|\Delta_{12}(\cdot)|$.
-There are two possible bundles for the item, leading to two different allocations.
-Between these two allocations, we choose one that the agent with the smaller current total value weakly prefers.
+At each step, there are two possible bundles for the item, leading to two different allocations.
+We choose one that the agent with the smaller current total value weakly prefers from these two allocations.
+That is, if $\Delta_{12}(a) \geq 0$, then the item is assigned to the agent with the smaller current total value; otherwise the item is assigned to the other agent.
 Break ties arbitrarily.

 We next prove that allocation $\tilde{\pi}$ is EFX for both agents.
 Suppose we allocate all items in the order $a_1, a_2, \ldots, a_m$.
-For the base case, assigning item $a_1$ to either agent is EFX.
+For the base case, assigning $a_1$ to either agent is EFX.
 For the induction, assume that a partial allocation of items $a_1$, $\ldots$ , $a_{k}$ is EFX.
 Since the agents have symmetric valuations, at most one agent can be envious.
-Without loss of generality, suppose the algorithm allocates $a_{k+1}$ according to the preference of agent $1$ who has at most the same value as $2$.
+Without loss of generality, assume agent $1$ has at most the same value as agent~$2$ and the algorithm allocates $a_{k+1}$ according to agent $1$'s preference.
 Then agent $1$'s envy towards agent $2$ weakly decreases and the allocation is still EFX for agent $1$.
 If agent $2$ becomes envious, then removing item $a_{k+1}$ will eliminate the envy.
-For any item $a_j$ allocated to agent $1$ with $\Delta_{12}(a_j) > 0$, we have $\Delta_{12}(a_j) \geq \Delta_{12}(a_{k+1})$ and removing any such item will eliminate the envy as well; a similar argument holds for any item $a_j$ allocated to agent~$2$ with $\Delta_{12}(a_j) < 0$.
-Thus the allocation remains EFX for both agent $1$ and $2$.
+For any item $a_j$ allocated to agent $1$ with $\Delta_{12}(a_j) > 0$, we have $\Delta_{12}(a_j) \geq \Delta_{12}(a_{k+1})$ and removing any such item will eliminate the envy from agent $2$ as well; a similar argument holds for any item $a_j$ allocated to agent~$2$ with $\Delta_{12}(a_j) < 0$.
+Thus the allocation remains EFX for both agents.

-We can sort all items in decreasing order of $\Delta_{12}(\cdot)$ in time $O(m \log m)$ and thus we can compute an EFX allocation between two agents with symmetric valuations in polynomial time.
+We can sort all items in decreasing order of $|\Delta_{12}(\cdot)|$ in time $O(m \log m)$ and thus we can compute an EFX allocation between two agents with symmetric valuations in polynomial time.
 This completes the proof of Lemma~\ref{lemma:2same}. \end{proof}

-\begin{theorem} There always exists an EFX allocation between two agents which can be computed in time $O(m \log m)$. \end{theorem}
+Based on Lemma~\ref{lemma:2same}, we prove the existence of EFX allocation between two agents in Theorem~\ref{theo:EFX:two}. \begin{theorem} There always exists an EFX allocation between two agents which can be computed in time $O(m \log m)$. \end{theorem}

 \begin{proof} First create a dummy agent $1'$ of $1$.
 Both agent $1$ and agent $1'$ treat each other as agent $2$ and they have a symmetric valuation function such that for any item $a \in A$, we have $V_1(1, a) = V_{1'}(1', a)$ and $V_1(1', a) = V_{1'}(1, a) = V_1(2, a)$.
 That is, if item $a$ is assigned to $1'$, then agent $1'$ receives the value $V_1(1, a)$ and agent $1$ receives the value $V_1(2, a)$ as if item $a$ is assigned to $2$ from the perspective of agent $1$.